Skip to main content

 Now we will create a function named deleteItem() and pass id as parameter which we will be receiving when we click delete button of the particular cart product item.

-We are using splice() method to delete cart array item.
+We are using array.splice() method to delete cart array item.

 for (let i = 0; i < cart.length; i++) {